MoPaMo/dict.js/README.md

-# js-dict
+# dict-js

-###### js-dict adds a dictionary class to js (dictionarys are very popular in the most progrmming languages, but not
+##### dict-js adds a dictionary class to javaScript

 ---

-In dictionaries (or associative arrays) you can acces objects of an array through a key which can be a number as well as a string.
+In a dictionary (also called associative array) you can acces objects of an array through a key, which can be a number as well as a string.
 Thats why you call them key➡value pairs.
-Dictionaries are used in Python,
+Dictionaries are used in Python, Java, PHP and many other programming languanges but not in JS!
+So enjoy this little code snippet.

 ---